the-urban-inc/nhentai-discord-bot/README.md

 npm install
 ```

-After installation finishes you can use `node bot/index.js` to start the bot.
+After installation finishes you can use `npm start` to start the bot.

 # Configuration